What if I have a question about my claim?

 How long will my claim take?

 Home claims are not completed in a set timeframe and instead can vary based on the customer's individual circumstances.
-When speaking to your claims consultant they may be able to give you an indication of the timeframe surrounding your specific claim.

 Why are you asking me about GST?